ArcanaFramework/arcana/docs/source/adding_formats.rst

-In addition to the data items stored in leaf rows, some data, particularly derivatives, may be stored in the dataset along a particular dimension, at a lower "frequency" than 'per session'.
+In addition to the data items stored in leaf rows, some data, particularly derivatives, may be stored in the dataset along a particular dimension, at a lower "row_frequency" than 'per session'.
 For example, brain templates are sometimes calculated 'per group'.
 Additionally, data can also be stored in aggregated rows that across a plane of the grid.
 These frequencies should also be added to the enum, i.e. all